Bulging Disc Physical Therapy

 If you are a candidate for physical therapy, your physician will likely recommend a licensed physical therapist.

-After obtaining information about your symptoms, a physical therapist will perform some tests to determine what type of physical therapy plan will be most beneficial to you.
+After obtaining information about your symptoms, a physical therapist will perform some tests to determine what type of physical therapy plan could be most beneficial to you.
 The therapist will examine your posture and ask about your standing and sitting positions at work and at home.
 Your therapist also will conduct nerve tests by manually moving your body in different directions.
 He or she also will palpate, or feel, the soft tissues around your spine for abnormal texture, temperature and tenderness as a way to detect inflammation, irritation and muscle spasms.